On Probation (2005 film)

 On Probation (Tiempo de valientes: "A Time for the Brave") is a 2005 Argentine crime comedy film written and directed by Damián Szifrón and starring Diego Peretti and Luis Luque.
 Contributing writers for the film were Agustín Rolandelli and Nicolás Smudt.
 It was produced by Oscar Kramer and Hugo Sigman.

 The film is considered an Argentine entry in the buddy-cop adventure subgenre.

 Synopsis

-Alfredo Díaz (Luis Luque) is a cop who falls into a depression after discovering that his wife has been cheating on him.
+Alfredo Díaz (Luis Luque) is a cop who falls into depression after discovering that his wife has been cheating on him.
 Mariano Silverstein (Diego Peretti), a psychologist assigned by the force, tries to help Alfredo deal with his problem.

 When Alfredo is invited to dinner to Silverstein's home, he unmasks Silverstein's wife, who also has an affair, which causes the psychologist and the cop to switch roles.
 Díaz takes Silverstein with him on many adventures as both begin to unravel a criminal conspiracy of national proportions.